Kajaluxan/GPA-Calculator/README.md

 ## GPA Tracker

 ## Overview
 This GPA Tracker is a simple tool designed to help students monitor their academic performance by tracking grades and calculating GPAs based on course credits.
-It aims to provide a quick and efficient way to track progress and make informed decisions about academic goals.
+It aims to provide a quick and efficient way to track progress and make informed decisions about academic goals

 ## Features
 - **Automated GPA Calculation: Automatically calculates GPA based on course grades and credits.**